OctaDist/OctaDist/docs/about/installing-usage.rst

 Windows
 -------

-Most of the Windows end-user do not have Python installed on their OS, so we strongly suggest you download a ready-to-use OctaDist (GUI version) on your system.
+Most of the Windows end-users do not have Python installed on their OS, so we strongly suggest you download a ready-to-use OctaDist (GUI version) on your system.

 For first time using OctaDist, you should run it as an administrator with full rights.